Kansas Bar Association

 • Ensure all accounts have updated beneficiary designations.

-• We recommend discussing options with your financial advisor, especially if you’re unsure whether to name individuals or a Trust as beneficiaries.
+• We recommend discussing options with your financial advisor.

 🛡 Life Insurance: Confirm Your Beneficiaries